Jan Janszoon

 Jan Janszoon van Haarlem, commonly known as Reis Mourad the Younger (c.
 1570 – c.
 1641), was a Dutch pirate who later became a Barbary corsair in the Regency of Algiers and the Republic of Salé.
 After being captured by Algerian corsairs off Lanzarote in 1618, he converted to Islam and changed his name to Mourad.
 He became one of the most famous of the 17th-century Barbary corsairs.
 Together with other corsairs, he helped establish the independent Republic of Salé at the city of that name, serving as the first President and Commander.
 He also served as Governor of Oualidia.

 Early life

 Jan Janszoon van Haerlem was born in Haarlem in 1570, in Holland, then a province ruled by the Habsburg monarchy.
 The Eighty Years War between Dutch rebels and the Spanish Empire under King Philip II had started seven years before his birth; it lasted all his life.
 Little is known about his early life.
-He married Soutgen Cave in 1595 and had two children with her, Edward and Lysbeth.
+He married Soutgen Gave on 19 January 1603 in Haarlem and had three daughters with her, Lysbeth Jans (born 7 December 1608, Haarlem), Trijn Jans (born 14 July 1610, Haarlem) and Maria Jans (born 9 November 1603, Haarlem).